 As a devout slow cooker user–I’ve got three of them–plus a regular rice cooker user, I’m not sure if I need an Instant Pot for pressure cooking.
 So I talked to my friend Erin Chase, and she changed my mind.

 Instant Pot Pressure Cooker or Instapot

 This Instant Pot pressure cooker phenomenon is not a flash in the pan–see what I did there?
-No, seriously, some news outlets reported that more than 200,000 InstaPots sold on Black Friday alone!
-Here is Erin’s take on this very hot appliance–again, see what I did there?
+No, seriously, some news outlets reported that more than 200,000 InstaPots sold on Black Friday alone last year!

 Q: What is the Instant Pot pressure cooker aka Instapot?